Creativity in art: the ultimate overview

 What does it mean to see like an artist?

-It's shifting your vision from conformity to unconventionality.
-But it's also noticing things you’ve never noticed before, or seeing beyond the limits of your habitual vision, just like the mouse from the children's book called Armstrong by the German author and illustrator Torben Kuhlmann.
+Seeing like an artist means shifting your vision from conformity to unconventionality.
+Yet it is also noticing things you’ve never noticed before, or seeing beyond the limitations of your regular vision, like the mouse in Torben Kuhlmann's children's book Armstrong.

 How to express yourself differently

-The truth is that there's no map.
-You must decide to leave the comfortable, conventional road behind.
-Feeling afraid of taking this decision?
-Then remind yourself that you can’t live your life without making decisions, and befriend your creativity – make it your best ally, and artist block won't bother you any longer.
+Creativity thrives under constraints, and it doesn’t need a road map.
+The truth is that no map exists.
+You must decide to abandon the comfortable, conventional path.
+Are you terrified of making this choice?
+Then remind yourself that you can’t live your life without making decisions.
+Make creativity your best ally, and artist block will no longer bother you.